dojo/site/content/blog/en/building-dojo-app.md

 });
 ```

-Now we use the store middleware to get access to the drinks from our external source.
+The store middleware is used to get access to the drinks from our external source.
 The first time the widget renders, drinks will be `undefined` so we can use the `executor` of the store to execute our `fetchDrinks` process.

 ```ts
 // use the store to get state